riazarbi/k8s_setup/README.md

+## Archival notice
+This repo was made before the emergence of tooling for making the provisioning of kubernetes clusters easy.
+I'm keeping it up mostly for sentimental reasons.
+If you actually want to set up a kubernetes cluster, use `k3s`, `kind`, or `microk8s`.

 # k8s_setup

 This is a set of bash scripts to automatically set up a single-master, multi-node bare metal kubernetes cluster.